• Skip to primary navigation

 • Make sure your potatoes are sliced as evenly as possible. - This will help make sure that your potatoes cook at an even rate.

-• If you find that your potatoes are taking forever to cook in the oven, it's likely that they were cut too thick,
+• If you find that your potatoes are taking forever to cook in the oven, they were likely cut too thick,

 • Did your potatoes turn brown? - This is caused by contact with the potato flesh and the air.
 To prevent your potatoes from browning while you are cutting them, submerge the sliced potatoes into a bowl of cold water.